 Due to this wind, a HIGH WIND WATCH is in effect for Blaine County, the Bears Paw mountains, and most of Fergus County from 3pm Friday until 3am Saturday as gusts up to 60 mph are possible.

-The cloud cover will increase tonight, with a few rain and mountain snow showers possible after midnight.
-Tomorrow, snow/rain is likely along the Divide, and there will be scattered rain and mountain snow showers around east of the Divide, especially during the morning.
-A wintry mix of rain, freezing rain, sleet, and/or snow is also possible along the Hi-Line from Hill County eastward tomorrow morning.
-Little to no snow and ice accumulation is expected, but there could potentially be a few slick spots on paved surfaces, so use caution when driving/walking.
-We are also going to have partly to mostly cloudy skies and seasonable temperatures tomorrow as highs are going to be in the 40s and low to mid 50s.
+Little to no snow and ice accumulation is expected along the Hi-Line during the day tomorrow, but there could possibly be a few slick spots on paved surfaces, so use caution when driving/walking.
+Along the Divide, up to 6” of snow is possible through tomorrow evening.
+We are also going to have partly to mostly cloudy skies and seasonable temperatures tomorrow as highs are going to be in the mid to upper 40s and low to mid 50s.

-Sunday will feature beautiful weather as we are going to have partly to mostly cloudy skies, dry conditions, just a little breeze (sustained wind speeds between 5 and 20 mph), and warmer temperatures as highs are going to be in the 50s and upper 40s.
+Sunday will feature beautiful weather as we are going to have partly to mostly cloudy skies, dry conditions, just a little breeze (sustained wind speeds between 5 and 20 mph), and warmer temperatures as highs are going to be in the upper 40s and low to mid 50s.

 An upper-level ridge is then going to provide us with really nice weather for most of next week.
 Next week, we are going to have mostly cloudy skies on Monday and partly cloudy skies Tuesday through Thursday.
 It is also going to be mainly dry and mild next week as highs are going to be in the 50s and low to mid 60s.
 Monday and Tuesday will feature gusty winds as sustained wind speeds are going to be between 10 and 30 mph.
 There is then going to be little wind on Wednesday and Thursday.